What Is A Guest House? [Traveler’s Guide, FAQ]

 How Much Does A Guest House Typically Cost?

 The answer to “how much does it cost to book a guest house?” depends on a few factors - including seasonality and rental type (single room, suite, etc.).
 In my experience, the nightly rate of a guest house room is typically roughly the same as the local 2 or 3 star hotel rooms.
-In most cases, guest houses aren’t as cheap as hostel beds or the extreme budget hotels, but they also don’t typically reach the price of 4 or 5 star hotels on the higher end.
+In most cases, guest houses aren’t as cheap as hostel beds or extreme budget hotels, but don’t typically reach the price of 4 or 5 star hotels on the higher end.
 Exceptions include if a guest house is well-known or located in an exclusive area.

 Are Guest Houses The Same As Hotels?

 No, guest houses are different than hotels in a few key ways.
-Notably, hotels have staff to assist their guests with anything they’ll need during a stay, while guest house hosts are typically more “hands-off” with their guests (in regards to personal service).
+Notably, hotels have staff to assist guests with anything they’ll need during a stay, while guest house hosts are typically more “hands-off” with their guests (in regards to personal service).
 There are also key differences in atmosphere, price, safety, privacy and amenities.
 To learn more about this topic, read our Guest Houses vs. Hotels Comparison Guide.

 How Do Guest Houses Make Money?